MH261102/Codecademy-Projects/README.md

     git clone https://github.com/MH261102/Codecademy-Projects.git
     ```

-2. Navigate to the project directory:
+2. Navigate to the project directory and run the Python script for each project:

     For Battleship:
     ```bash
-    cd Codecademy-Projects/Battleship
+    cd Codecademy-Projects
-    python battleship.py
+    python Battleship.py
     ```

+    For Blackjack:
+    ```bash
+    cd Codecademy-Projects
+    python Blackjack.py
+    ```

     For Rock, Paper, Scissors:
     ```bash
-    cd Codecademy-Projects/Rock_Paper_Scissors
+    cd Codecademy-Projects
-    python rock_paper_scissors.py
+    python Rock_Paper_Scissors.py
     ```

     For Unit Converter:
     ```bash
-    cd Codecademy-Projects/Unit_Converter
+    cd Codecademy-Projects
-    python unit_converter.py
+    python Unit_Converter.py
     ```

 ## Contact

-If you have any questions, suggestions, or feedback, feel free to reach out to me at [your email address].
+If you have any questions, suggestions, or feedback, feel free to reach out to me at mhurwanth@gmail.com.

 You can also find me on:
 - [LinkedIn](https://www.linkedin.com/in/mihirhurwanth/)